chef/chef-oss-practices/contributors/guide/community-expectations.md

 All Chef Software Inc. code is open-source and operated as community projects.
 Consequently, it is wholly dependent on its community to provide a productive, friendly and collaborative environment.

-The first and foremost goal of the greater Chef community is to develop automation technologies that streamline the process of building deploying and managing software systems.
+The first and foremost goal of the greater Chef community is to develop automation technologies that streamline the process of building, deploying, and managing software systems.
 However a second, equally important goal is the creation of a community that fosters low-friction, development of such tools.

 We therefore describe the expectations for members of the Chef Software Inc. community.
 This document is intended to be a living one that evolves as the community evolves via the same PR and code review process that shapes the rest of the projects.
 It currently covers the expectations of conduct that govern all members of the community as well as the expectations around code review that govern all active contributors to all Chef Software Inc. projects.

 ## Code review